Center for Integrated Design Courses

 Guided by expert design faculty and professional working designers, our courses will help you develop both the creative and critical thinking skills essential to imagine new futures for your chosen career path and in your own life.
 We offer experimental and adaptable courses that change each semester to meet the emerging demands of the world around us.

-ITD 101 Intro to Integrated Design
+ITD 301D: Intro To Design Thinking

 Mode: In-Person